apapenheim/apapenheim.github.io/_trc/2020identity.md

 Was this a smart change?
 I am undecided.
 On the one hand, the switch to ITC Avant Garde does clean things up a bit, but offers precious little that would assuage the tremendous blandness of the work.
 One must praise the designer in exercising the exceptional restraint required to refrain from angular ligatures, which would have taken the identity in an entirely different direction, indeed.
 The mark may benefit from an Avant Garde-alike that has been re-conceived to contemporary standards, such as Sharp Sans …except, oh, <a href="https://vllg.com/news/244" target="_blank">someone already tried that</a>.

-I vastly prefer the monochromatic palette of the original, which firmly situates this work more firmly as a Democratic Party primary identity.
-While both opting for a scheme of blue and white (as in the original) and blue, red, and white (as refreshed) are contextually cliché, the former feels more situationally appropriate.
+I vastly prefer the monochromatic palette of the original, which situates this work more firmly as a Democratic Party primary identity.
+While both schemes of blue and white (as in the original) and blue, red, and white (as refreshed) are contextually cliché, the former feels more situationally appropriate.
 Not to mention, there are [other, competent branding efforts built on a palette of blues and white](#julián-castro).
 It can be done.
 Leave the little shock of red for the 2020 General, John!

 ![Delaney 2020 Logo-alt2]({{ site.baseurl }}/images/2020identity/img/DEL-img2.png)